Knowledge-Graph-Driven Data Synthesis for Low-Resource Software Development: A HarmonyOS Case Study: Evaluation

-\parabf{Design.} To investigate the impact of data volume on model fine-tuning, we randomly sample datasets of sizes 2,000, 4,000, and 6,000 while preserving the original ratio between single-API and multi-API data.
+\textbf{Data Volume Experiment:} To investigate the impact of data volume on model fine-tuning, we randomly sample datasets of sizes 1,000, 2,000, 3,000, 4,000, 5,000, 6,000, 7,000, and 8,000, while preserving the original ratio between single-API and multi-API data.
 This allows us to examine how different data volumes affect model performance under identical fine-tuning conditions.

-\parabf{Results.} Overall, as shown in Table~\ref{tab:data_scale}, the three models exhibit an upward performance trend with increasing data volume.
-However, when fine-tuned with a dataset size of 4,000, both Mistral and \deepseek-7B demonstrate performance degradation to varying degrees.
-This phenomenon will be further elaborated in the subsequent discussion.

-\textbf{\deepseek-7B.}For \deepseek, a substantial performance drop is observed at a data volume of 4,000 compared to 2,000.
-This may be attributed to the fact that, within the 4,000-sample dataset, the coverage of APIs frequently used in the benchmark is lower than in the 2,000-sample dataset.
-However, when the data volume increases to 6,000 or more, the dataset covers the majority of benchmark APIs, thereby enhancing the model’s capability.

-\textbf{\mistral-7B.}For \mistral-7B, although performance at 4,000 samples also decreases relative to 2,000, the decline is marginal.
-We attribute this slight drop to the inherent randomness in model outputs rather than to data distribution effects.

-\finding{For API-Oriented question–code tuples, a larger dataset generally leads to better fine-tuning performance.
-Given sufficient time, we posit that increasing the data volume is likely to yield models with enhanced effectiveness.}
+\textbf{Data Ratio Experiment:} To investigate the influence of the ratio between single-API and multi-API data on model fine-tuning, we fix the volume of multi-API data while varying the quantity of single-API samples.
+Specifically, we set the single-API to multi-API ratios to 1:9, 2:8, 3:7, 4:6, 5:5, 6:4, 7:3, 8:2, and 9:1, using approximate sample counts where exact division is not possible.
+This allows us to systematically examine how different data compositions affect model performance.